Ambuj123554/id-tagging-schema-explorer/README.md

 ---

-Built as part of exploring OSM tooling and schema visualization.
-Feedback welcome.
+Built as part of exploring OSM tooling and schema visualization.Feedback and suggestions from the OSM community are highly appreciated.